-Newborn eyes not opening is a common concern for many new parents.
-While it’s normal for a baby’s eyes to remain closed for the first few weeks of life, it’s important to understand the reasons behind this and when to seek medical attention.
+Not opening the eyes of newborn babies is a common concern for many new parents.
+While it’s normal for a baby’s eyes to remain closed for the first few weeks of life, it’s important to understand why and when to seek medical attention.

 Is it normal for a newborn to not open their eyes?
 Yes, it’s extremely common and expected for a newborn’s eyes to be closed or only partially open in the first 2-3 weeks of life.

 Why is my newborn not opening their eyes?
-Newborns’ eyes are often swollen or stuck shut at birth as their facial muscles and eyelids continue developing.
+Newborns’ eyes are often swollen or stuck shut at birth as their facial muscles and eyelids develop.
 This typically resolves on its own within the first few weeks.

 In this article, we’ll explore the normal timeline of newborn eye development, potential reasons for prolonged eye closure, and when to consult a pediatrician about your baby’s eye health.